DolphinBox/sathya/docs/Developing_Modules.md

 The `registerBackgroundTask()` function accepts a task object as an argument (which is the name of the task, and the actual function to call).

+The frequency of background tasks being called is defined in the `config.ini`.

 ## Exported Node Modules
 SathyaServer provides a few useful Node Modules through the ServerState (`ServerState.getState().NodeModules`) for other modules to use.